fieryorc/posh-git/readme.md

 A set of PowerShell scripts which provide Git/PowerShell integration

 ### Prompt for Git repositories
    The prompt within Git repositories can show the current branch and the state of files (additions, modifications, deletions) within.
+This uses GitPrompt tools which enables displaying fast prompts.
+For more information about gitprompt, refer to https://github.com/fieryorc/gitprompt

 ### Tab completion
    Provides tab completion for common commands when using git.